timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 However, performing this query as written requires scanning all the data within the hypertable, which can be inefficient if this query is called frequently.
-A **continuous aggregate** recomputes the query automatically at user specified time intervals and materializes the results into a table.
+A **continuous aggregate** recomputes the query automatically at user-specified time intervals and materializes the results into a table.
 When the user queries the continuous aggregate, the system reads and processes the much smaller materialized table.
 This speeds up the query significantly.
 This is particularly useful when